docker/docs/engine/context/ecs-integration.md

   You can also specify a name for the Compose application using the `--project-name` flag during deployment.
 If no name is specified, a name will be derived from the working directory.

-Docker ECS integration converts the compose application model into a set of AWS resources, descibed as a [CloudFormation](https://aws.amazon.com/cloudformation/) template.
-The actual mapping is described by [technical documentation](https://github.com/docker/compose-cli/blob/main/docs/ecs-architecture.md).
+Docker ECS integration converts the Compose application model into a set of AWS resources, described as a [CloudFormation](https://aws.amazon.com/cloudformation/){: target="_blank" rel="noopener" class="_"} template.
+The actual mapping is described in [technical documentation](https://github.com/docker/compose-cli/blob/main/docs/ecs-architecture.md){: target="_blank" rel="noopener" class="_"}.
 You can review the generated template using `docker compose convert` command, and follow CloudFormation applying this model within
-[AWS web console](https://console.aws.amazon.com/cloudformation/home) when you run `docker compose up`, in addition to CloudFormation events being displayed on your terminal.
+[AWS web console](https://console.aws.amazon.com/cloudformation/home){: target="_blank" rel="noopener" class="_"} when you run `docker compose up`, in addition to CloudFormation events being displayed in your terminal.

 - You can view services created for the Compose application on Amazon ECS and their state using the `docker compose ps` command.